 Most pesticides also carry harmful chemicals when sprayed on pillows, which can badly affect human health when inhaled.
 This can include abnormal neurobehavioural development in children, causing cancers, etc…

-Pesticides are the worst treatment and ineffective for lice.
+Pesticides are the worst treatment and are ineffective for lice.
 As an alternative, you can fill a spray bottle with rubbing (clinical) alcohol and spray it over your pillows and mattress.
 Lice are not resistant to alcohol and will kill them off pretty easily.
 However, rubbing alcohol does cost quite a bit of money… So it makes sense to just wash and vacuum your pillows instead.

 JUST RECEIVE TREATMENT & MAINTAIN CLEANLINESS

 - Even if the pillows and beds are free of lice, it is best to also clean the entire home.
-Lice can latch on to pretty much any kind of fabric – Carpets, sofa, chairs, curtains, soft toys, etc…
+Lice can latch on to pretty much any kind of fabric – Carpets, sofas, chairs, curtains, soft toys, etc…

 - Clean the combs, brushes, and hair accessories regularly.
 Use the same trick – Put them into a plastic bag for a few days.

 - Wash hair thoroughly and dry it fully before sleeping on the pillow.